 The Muynak gambling zone

-In 2019, there was quite a promising sign for the gambling industry in Uzbekistan after officials announced a resolution to develop the country’s social and economic spheres and unleash the potential of Uzbekistan’s tourism industry.
+In 2019, there was a promising sign for the gambling industry in Uzbekistan after officials announced a resolution to develop the country’s economy by expanding its tourism industry.
 In light of the announcement, authorities planned to establish a legal gambling zone in Muynak, a well-known tourist destination.
-According to the original plans, by the end of 2020, Muynak would have been transformed into a modern entertainment and tourism cluster in order to boost the development of both national and international tourism, as well as the country's overall economy.
+According to the original plans, Muynak would have been transformed into a modern entertainment and tourism cluster by the end of 2020.

-Meanwhile, the project included the creation of an independent administrative unit, which would consist of several hotel complexes, a shopping mall, gambling halls, poker rooms, and other forms of gambling entertainment.
+The project included the creation of an independent administrative unit, which would consist of several hotel complexes, a shopping mall, gambling halls, poker rooms, and other forms of gambling entertainment.
 The gambling zone is intended exclusively for foreign citizens.